TrixSec/waymap/README.md

 **Maintained**: Yes

 ## What is Waymap?
-Waymap is a fast and optimized web vulnerability scanner designed for penetration testers.
-It effectively identifies vulnerabilities, such as SQL Injection and Command Injection, by testing against a variety of payloads.
+Waymap is a fast and optimized And Automated web vulnerability scanner designed for penetration testers.
+It effectively identifies vulnerabilities by testing against a variety of payloads.

 ### Demo Video
 Check out this video to see Waymap in action: